Sidewalk removal and replacement is necessary to provide a safe and uniform path for you and your neighbors.

 In response to concerns expressed by property owners, City Council has approved financing options to assist residents with expenses related to the Sidewalk Repair Program.
 Special Assessment Districts will be established for homestead property owners and the following payment options will be offered.

-1. For invoices up to $1,000 - The City will adhere to current payment terms in which property owners have until the end of August 2019 to pay the invoice.
+1. For invoices up to $1,000 - The City will adhere to current payment terms in which property owners have until a specified date to pay the invoice.

 2. For invoices between $1,000 and $2,000 - The City will establish a Special Assessment District that offers two (2) year financing at a 6% interest rate.